 Keyword Information and Location

 ProgSignature Signature of the running CRBasic program including comments.
 Does not change with operating-system changes.
 Updates after compiling the program.

 Numeric data type

 Read only

 Record number increments only when the record is requested by support software.
 Range = 0 to 2^{32} .

 RecNum Long data type

 Read only

-RevBoard Electronics board revision in the form xxx.yyy , where xxx = hardware revision number; yyy = clock chip software revision.
+RevBoard Electronics board revision in the form xxx.yyy, where xxx = hardware revision number; yyy = clock chip software revision.
 Stored in flash memory.
 Updated at startup.

-liciboard String data type
+No.20ara String data type

 Read only

 RunSignature Signature of the running binary (compiled) program.
 Value is independent of comments or non-functional changes.
 Often changes with operating-system changes.
 Updates after compiling and before running the program.

 Numeric data type

 Read only

-CR300 series serial number assigned by the factory when the datalogger was calibrated.
+CR6 serial number assigned by the factory when the datalogger was calibrated.
 Stored in flash memory.
 Updated at startup.

 SerialNumber Numeric data type

 Read only

-SerialFlashErrors Reports on the serial flash health and provides the number of errors detected in serial flash.
-0 = No errors detected.
-For detailed information on serial flash, see Serial flash memory (p.
-48).

-Numeric data type

-Read only
+SkippedScan Number of skipped program scans (see Checking station status on page 119 for more information) that have occurred while running the CRBasic program.
+Does not include scans intentionally skipped as may occur with the use of ExitScan and Do / Loop instructions.
+Updated when they occur. • Numeric data type

 Keyword Information and Location

-------------- --

-SkippedScan Number of skipped program scans (see Checking station status on page 97 for more information) that have occurred while running the CRBasic program.
-Does not include scans intentionally skipped as may occur with the use of ExitScan and Do / Loop instructions.
-Updated when they occur.
+SkippedSystemScan Number of scans skipped in the background calibration.
+Enter 0 to reset.
+See LastSystemScan, MaxSystemProcTime, and SystemProcTime.

 Numeric data type

 Time (date and time) the CRBasic program started.
 Updates at beginning of program compile.

 StartTime NSEC data type

 Read only

-StartUpCode Indicates how the running program was compiled.
+Indicates how the running program was compiled.
 Updated at startup.
 65 = Run on powerup is running and normal powerup occurred.
-0 = Normal shutdown -1 = Restart due to a power loss2 = Restart due to watchdog reset.

-Numeric data type
+StartUpCode Numeric data type

 Read only

 StationName Station name stored in flash memory.
 This is not the same name as that is entered into your datalogger support software.
 This station name can be sampled into a data table, but it is not the name that appears in data file headers.
 Updated at startup or when the name is changed.
-This value is read- only if the datalogger is currently running a program with CardOut() instructions.
+This value is read-only if the datalogger is currently running a program with CardOut() instructions.

 String data type

 SW12Volts Status of switched, 12 Vdc terminal.
 True = on.
 Updates when the state changes.

 Boolean data type

-Scan-time that a record was generated.
+SystemProcTime Time (μs) required to process auto (background) calibration.
+Default is a large number until background calibration runs.

-TimeStamp NSEC data type
+Float data type

 Read only

+TimeStamp Scan-time that a record was generated.

+NSEC data type

+Read only

 Keyword Information and Location VarOutOfBound Number of attempts to write to an array outside of the declared size.
 The write does not occur.
 Indicates a CRBasic program error.
-If an array is used in a loop or expression, the pre-compiler and compiler do not check to see if an array is accessed out-of-bounds (i.e., accessing an array with a variable index such as arr(index) = arr(index-1) , where index is a variable).
+If an array is used in a loop or expression, the pre-compiler and compiler do not check to see if an array is accessed out-of-bounds (i.e., accessing an array with a variable index such as arr(index) = arr(index-1), where index is a variable).
 Updated at run time when the error occurs.
 Enter 0 to reset. • Numeric data type WatchdogErrors Number of watchdog errors that have occurred while running this program.
 Resets automatically when a new program is compiled.
 Enter 0 to reset.
 Updated at startup and at occurrence. • Numeric data type